 Figures 3 and 4 show straight and ring bus configurations respectively, but with equipment that comprise a BES bus owned by multiple owners.
-Circuit breakers 1, 2 and 3 are BES Elements that are directly connected to the identified BES bus.
 The Transmission Owner A identifies a BES bus for which SER and FR data is required per Requirement R1, Part 1.1 and methodology included in Attachment 1.
 Transmission Owner A owns a portion of the physical bus(es) as well as circuit breakers 1 and 2.
 Transmission Owner B owns the remaining portion of the physical bus(es) and directly connected circuit breaker 3.
 All equipment (physical bus(es) and circuit breakers) that comprise the BES bus is located within the same physical space, i.e., substation Kealy, regardless of ownership.

 In these cases, Transmission Owner A is responsible for SER and FR data for circuit breakers 1 and 2.
 The Transmission Owner B is owner of circuit breaker 3.
-Per Requirement R1, Part 1.2, if Transmission Owner A does not record SER and FR data for circuit breaker 3, then Transmission Owner B must be notified that SER/FR data is required for circuit breaker 3.
+Per Requirement R1, Part 1.2, if Transmission Owner A does not record SER and FR data for circuit breaker 3, then Transmission Owner B must be notified of their responsibility to record SER/FR data for circuit breaker 3.